Bxxbs/SplitScreenDualGaming-SSDG-/README.md

 Worst that has happened in my personal testing is crashing and restarting or hanging and needing to be restarted; however, I do notice some games like gears and battlefield making cpu and gpu hit 90 if fan curves and cooling arent optimal.
 Also if both games detect the controller there will be HID conflictions(I'm still trying to find a way, hidhide didn't work.)
+Lastly, if antivirus detects this as a virus exclude it.
+Im trying to find a way to fix that too.(fucking windows man)

 Installation(Windows):